-Discretionary WRAP – is a service that enables your Financial Adviser to purchase certain eligible securities and/or investment products, including, but limited to mutual fund, exchange traded funds, equities (e.g. stock, rights, warrants), bonds (e.g. corporate, government, agency, municipal) and options on indices and equities all within a single account on your behalf.
+Discretionary WRAP – is a service that enables your financial advisor to purchase certain eligible securities and/or investment products, including, but limited to mutual fund, exchange traded funds, equities (e.g. stock, rights, warrants), bonds (e.g. corporate, government, agency, municipal) and options on indices and equities all within a single account on your behalf.

-Non-Discretionary WRAP – clients choose the underlying investments in the portfolio based, to the extent the client elects, on their Financial Adviser’s recommendation.
+Non-Discretionary WRAP – clients choose the underlying investments in the portfolio based, to the extent the client elects, on their financial advisor’s recommendation.

 If your WRAP account is based on mutual funds, it is important to know that mutual funds have other associated expenses related to their underlying funds.
-The initial sales charge associated with the mutual fund may not be applicable; however, the management of the mutual fund incurs additional fees which are not associated with your Newbridge Financial Adviser.
+The initial sales charge associated with the mutual fund may not be applicable; however, the management of the mutual fund incurs additional fees which are not associated with your Newbridge Financial Services Group, Inc. financial advisor.

 WRAP account benefits are quite simple